prateekSFDCgithub/Custom-Inbound-Email-handler-class-which-handles-both-outlook-and-gmail-mails./README.md

 Using this Powerful Ticket creation class with the Email component in my this repository "https://github.com/prateekSFDCgithub/Salesforce-Customizable-Email-Sender-Component" you can set up a free customer workstaion without buying expenses licemses of customer support experience cloud.

-Enhance your customer support and communication workflows with the Salesforce Inbound Email Handler and send email component(link: "https://github.com/prateekSFDCgithub/Salesforce-Customizable-Email-Sender-Component") together.
+Enhance your customer support and communication workflows by using the Salesforce Inbound Email Handler and Salesforce Customizable Email Sender Component(link: "https://github.com/prateekSFDCgithub/Salesforce-Customizable-Email-Sender-Component") together.
 Convert incoming emails into actionable ticket records within Salesforce, streamlining issue resolution and improving customer satisfaction.

 if you are having problem in implementing
 Contact Salesforce Developer and Expert